mbrezu/Shovel/ShovelVmSpec.md

 There is no exception handling mechanism in Shovel.
-The VM allows non-local returns via `BLOCK`, `BLOCK_RETURN` and `POP_BLOCK`, which can be used to implement exception handling as functions in Shript.
+The VM allows non-local returns via `BLOCK`, `BLOCK_RETURN` and `POP_BLOCK`, which can be used to implement exception handling as functions in ShovelScript.

 The VM throws an exception in the host language in case of a programming error (e.g. out of bounds array access).
 A VM that threw